 During the summer months, Paris dials down the city’s tempo to a languid pace.
 The city becomes a near ghost town, especially in August, when city dwellers leave en masse for their summer vacations.
 Many businesses also close up shop for the month, while work projects come to a halt, only to resume à la rentrée (back to school/work in September).
 While the Parisians flee the city in search of respite elsewhere, I prefer to stay behind, enjoying the quiet and revelling in the vacancy of the streets.
 The subdued rhythm of the day-to-day gives me a chance to catch up on things that have fallen to the wayside and to just simply take a breather.

-Though my husband and I generally avoid travelling during the summer months, all of our off-season travel plans have been forcibly put on standby until I wrap up my academic venture and internship.
-We have, nonetheless, managed to squeeze in the occasional long weekend getaway.
-Our latest excursion was a road trip to the coast of Normandy in northwestern France.
+Though I generally avoid travelling during the summer months, all of my off-season travel plans have been forcibly put on standby until I wrap up my academic venture and internship.
+I have, nonetheless, managed to squeeze in the occasional long weekend getaway.
+My latest excursion was a road trip to the coast of Normandy in northwestern France.
 While only a couple of hours away from Paris, the rolling countryside of Normandy transports you to a whole other world, where cows leisurely roam the pastures and apple orchards adorn the landscape.
 Any worries and notions of responsibility quickly evaporate the minute you enter this bucolic region.

-After a quick tour of Le Havre, we spent the rest of the weekend visiting the coastal villages as we made our way towards Le Tréport, the port city that bookends the easternmost point of the coast.
-We took this trip just before the vacation season started, so we had the roads to ourselves and unobstructed views of the extraordinary landscape.
+After a quick tour of Le Havre, I spent the rest of the weekend visiting the coastal villages as I made my way towards Le Tréport, the port city that bookends the easternmost point of the coast.
+I took this trip just before the vacation season started, so I had the roads to myself and unobstructed views of the extraordinary landscape.
 At times, we were the only folks on the beach, which was a welcome contrast to Paris’s overly dense streets.
 Hopping from village to village, we were continually in awe of the immense chalk cliffs, which often reminded me of the stunning backdrop of Broadchurch.

 Though brief, spending just a few days breathing the fresh ocean air, soaking in the spectacular coastal views, and hearing the waves crash into the cliffs was enough to recharge my batteries until our next getaway.
 I came back reinvigorated and eagor to be in the kitchen cooking again despite the suffocating heatwave that welcomed us on our return to Paris.